kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 }
 ---

 Elm was my gateway drug in to type-safe functional programming.
-It's such a good tool for writing a robust frontend that writing big projects in React makes me sad and bitter.
+It's such a good tool for writing a robust frontend that writing big projects in React and TypeScript bums me out.

 I have always wanted have to have the equivalent type-safe joy on the backend like I have with Elm.
 Now I have it all, with SSR included!

-IHP is a new web framework that has opened a large gate for Haskell into the web development community.
+IHP is a new web framework that has opened a large door for the web development community into Haskell.
 It's great for quick prototyping, well documented and easy to use.
 It even has the pipe operator `|>` included.

+**Disclaimer: This tutorial should work for Mac and Linux.
+If you develop on Windows, it will might not work without some tweaks on your own**

 ## Thing I don't use Elm for in IHP

 IHP gives you HTML templating (HSX) with pure functions, very similar to Elm.
 In that regard it's partially overlapping with Elm.
 It can be a blurry line for beginners, but here are my recommendations for how to set those lines.

 - Use HSX for **basic HTML**, even if it requires a couple of lines of JavaScript.
 I would for example write a basic hamburger menu in HSX/HTML.
 - Use HSX for **forms**.
-Forms are pretty much always a bigger pain written in app technology.
+Forms are pretty much always a bigger pain written in app code.
 If you have been living in the Single Page App world for a while, you will realize forms written in HTML are not that bad.
 IHP gives you a convenient way of writing forms with server-side validation.
 - Use Elm for the **advanced UI stuff** requiring heavy use of DOM manipulation.
 Elm shines in writing advanced user interefaces.
-If it's complex to write it HTML and a few lines of JS, Elm is the answer.
+If it's complex to write in HTML and a few lines of JS, Elm is the answer, and it's great!
 - Does the content need **SSR** for SEO purposes?
 Use HSX.

-So unless you really want to write a full Single Page App, Elm should be used with restraint in IHP, for only specific supercharged elements.
+So unless you really want to write a full Single Page App, Elm should be used with restraint in IHP, for only specific supercharged parts of the site.

-Most sites are actually better off consiting of basically only HTML and CSS.
+Most sites are actually better off consisting of basically just HTML and CSS.

-[Dill](https://dill.network), my first IHP app has no SPA tech at all.
+[Dill](https://dill.network), my first IHP app has no Single Page App functionality at all.
 Not even a bundler like Webpack or Parcel.
 It's pure Haskell templates basically written in HTML, CSS and a litte JavaScript.
+(There are tp be clear a couple of JS libraries included like Turbolinks)

 ## Create a new IHP Project